 Whale watching tours are well underway in June.
 You will have a really good chance to spot whales of several different types.
 Iceland’s cold Atlantic waters welcome Minke Whales, Sperm Whales and Humpback Whales.
 Boat tours set out from several towns around the coast.

-Bird watching enthusiasts will enjoy a June visit as this a great time to spot puffins.
+Bird-watching enthusiasts will enjoy a June visit as this is a great time to spot puffins.
 There are several colonies around the island.
-Puffins arrive in April and May to breed and to incubate their eggs.
-So by June they are well settled in.
+Puffins arrive in April and May to breed and incubate their eggs.
+So by June, they are well settled in.
 They will often choose steep seaside cliffs to make their summer homes.
-A prime puffin watching spot is Látrabjarg in the far west of Iceland.
+A prime puffin-watching spot is Látrabjarg in the far west of Iceland.